DevBassam/Java-Projects/Contacts Note/Readme.md

      and displaying all contacts.

 - Basic Operation Methods:
-  - 'addContact()': Prompts the user to enter contact details and adds the contact to the 'contacts' map.
+  - addContact()': Prompts the user to enter contact details and adds the contact to the 'contacts' map.
-  - 'deleteContact(int id)': Deletes a contact with the given ID from the 'contacts' map.
+  - deleteContact(int id): Deletes a contact with the given ID from the 'contacts' map.
-  - 'updateContact(int id)': Updates a contact with the given ID.
+  - updateContact(int id): Updates a contact with the given ID.
 It allows the user to choose which attribute(s) to update.
-  - 'showContacts()': Displays all the contacts stored in the 'contacts' map.
+  - showContacts(): Displays all the contacts stored in the 'contacts' map.
-  - 'showContactById(int id)': Displays the details of a contact with the given ID.
+  - showContactById(int id): Displays the details of a contact with the given ID.

 - Helpful Methods:
   - Various helper methods are used to obtain user input for contact details and operation choices.